Basic Configuration

 }

-Instead of using AutoFromAssemblies you can exert more fine-grained control over the registration, by explicitly registering your Request Handlers and Message Mappers.
-We don't recommend this, but make it available for cases where the automatic registration does not meet your needs.
+Instead of using **AutoFromAssemblies** you can exert more fine-grained control over the registration, by explicitly registering your *Request Handlers* and *Message Mappers*.
+We recommend this for cases where the automatic registration does not meet your needs, such as using Brighter's support for an Agreement Dispatcher:

 Using an *External Bus* allows you to send messages between processes using a message-oriented middleware transport (such as RabbitMQ or Kafka).
 (For symmetry, we refer to the usage of the *Command Processor* without an external bus as using an *Internal Bus*).